rsedori/Elara/README.md

 Elara is a privacy-first web application designed to help individuals safely document sensitive personal incidents in environments where visibility and security are critical concerns.

-This project was developed as part of the **Anthropic-sponsored hackathon hosted by Vanderbilt’s Claude Builder’s Club**, with a focus on building responsible, safety-aware technology using modern AI tools.
+This project was developed as part of the **Anthropic-sponsored hackathon hosted by Vanderbilt’s Claude Builder’s Club**, focusing on building responsible, safety-aware technology using modern AI tools within a 6-hour time frame.

 Elara operates behind a **disguised interface**, appearing as a normal, everyday website such as a grocery store, encyclopedia page, legal document portal, or fitness tracker.
 Beneath this surface, it provides a hidden, structured system for logging incidents, organizing evidence, and generating formal reports.